(mid July to the end of August)

 - Swamp Gum, Long-leaved Box, Blue Gum and Yellow Gum are in flower, providing a valuable food source for honeyeaters possums and gliders.

-Contact SWIFFT and contribute to the bio-calendar.
+- Contact SWIFFT and add to the list.